Active noise protection

 aircraft noise emissions, especially peak levels.
 This leads to lower aircraft noise pollution in the vicinity of Munich Airport.

-That's are the quiet aircraft types
+These are the quiet aircraft types

-Long-term development of peak levels
+Long-term development of noise levels

 The number of maximum noise levels above 90.5 dB(A) has fallen particularly sharply.
 While up to around 500 of these high levels were still measured annually in the 1990s, the annual values are now in the low double-digit or even single-digit range (see right).